What is NOPAT?

 The source of the $100m difference is the interest expense mentioned earlier – furthermore, the taxes of the two companies vary significantly because of the tax savings associated with interest (i.e. the “interest tax shield”).

 At a 35% tax rate, the companies pay the following taxes:

 Here, Company B has benefited from $35m in tax savings ($74m – $39m).

-Now, we’re ready to calculate NOPAT.
-In the first approach, we’ll simply multiply EBIT by (1 – Tax Rate).
+In the first approach, the calculation is straightforward as we just multiply EBIT by (1 – Tax Rate).

-If we input the relevant data points into our formula, we get the following:
+If we input the relevant data points into our formula, we get the following equation:

-Note that despite the fact that Company B benefited from the interest tax shield, the NOPAT for both companies is equivalent.
+Note that despite the fact that Company B benefited from the interest tax shield, the value for both companies is equivalent.

 In the second approach, we’ll be starting from net income.

 We need to work our way from net income to EBIT, before repeating the same process as the first approach.